adanmaftei/LiveEventService/docs/MONITORING.md

 - Cache Efficiency

 Notes:
-- The ADOT Collector is configured at `observability/otel-collector-config.yaml` to export traces to X-Ray (via LocalStack) and metrics to CloudWatch EMF locally.
+- The OpenTelemetry Collector is configured at `observability/otel-collector-config.yaml` to export traces to Jaeger locally and metrics to debug; in production the ADOT sidecar is used to export to X-Ray/EMF (see CDK).
 - Prometheus scrapes the API metrics at `/metrics` (see `observability/prometheus.yml`).

 ```bash